 Target reps: 30 | 15 | 10

 Training the legs with bodyweight alone is a big challenge.
-There is no bodyweight move that can truly mimic a deadlift (if you have a kettlebell then this can be used for hip hinges), and no bodyweight squat will provide the same kind of challenge or increased bone density.
-However, air squats performed for high repetitions can provide some different benefits by increasing capillary density, helping your legs to grow faster and recover better when you do return to the gym.
+No bodyweight move can truly mimic a deadlift (if you have a kettlebell, then this can be used for hip hinges), and no bodyweight squat will provide the same kind of challenge or increased bone density.
+However, air squats performed for high repetitions can provide some different benefits by increasing capillary density, helping your legs grow faster, and recovering better when you return to the gym.
 Moreover, this is a great way to check in on your technique and make sure you have the mobility for a nice deep squat.